-Laguna’s work is intersected by several recurring themes: desire expressed from a woman’s standpoint; the playful, spontaneous and irrational; re-valuing of local every-day popular handcrafts, iconography and inexpensive materials such as ribbons, cotton or glitter, yet at the same time an interest in classic modernist traditions such as geometric abstraction or metaphysical painting; gender issues and concern about social inequalities; a belief in art as a carrier for spontaneous expression of subjectivity and in the political weight such expression might have.
+Her work is intersected by several recurring themes: erotic desire expressed from a woman’s standpoint; the spontaneous and the irrational; appropriation of local popular handcrafts and iconography; an interest in precarious, vulnerable materials and constructions yet at the same time in classic vernacular modernist painterly traditions such as geometric abstraction or metaphysical painting; a nuanced concern about social inequalities, and above all, an immediacy of expression of her subjectivity.

 October 30th, 2020